Buoyancy compensator (diving): Wraparound buoyancy BCs

 Vest BC, stab jacket, stabiliser jacket, stabilizer, waistcoat or (disparagingly) "Poodle Vest" BCs are inflatable vests worn by the diver around the upper torso, which incorporate the cylinder harness.
 The air bladder extends from the back around the diver's sides or over the diver's shoulders.

 Wraparound bladders are favored by some divers because they make it easier to maintain upright attitude on the surface.
 However, some designs have a tendency to squeeze the diver's torso when inflated, and they are often bulky at the sides or front when fully inflated, and may lack sufficient volume to support a full technical rig with a thick wetsuit.

 Vest BCs typically provide up to about 25 kilograms of buoyancy (depending on size) and are fairly comfortable to wear, if of the correct size and adjusted to fit the diver.
 Vest BCs are the most common type among recreational divers because they can integrate buoyancy control, weights, attachment points for auxiliary gear, and cylinder retention in a single piece of gear.
 The diver need only attach a cylinder and regulator set in order to have a complete scuba set.
 Some "tech-rec" (basically recreational with limited technical capability) vest BC's have the ability to carry multiple cylinders - Twin sets on the back, and sling cylinders at the sides, suspended from D-rings.
-The lack of flexibility of positioning the D-rings due to structural constraints on some designs is partly compensated by fitting larger numbers of D-rings, some of which may be in the right place for a given diver.
+The lack of flexibility of positioning the D-rings due to structural constraints on some designs is partly remedied by fitting larger numbers of D-rings, some of which may be in the right place for a given diver.

 Three main wraparound configurations can be distinguished: